neeraj779/Teacher-Management-Application/README.md

 ```

 ### Env setup
-Create a .env file in the root of the project and add the necessary environment variables.
-You can use the provided .env.example file as a template.
+Create a .env file in the root directory of the project and copy the contents of .env.example to it.

+You can do this by running the following command in the root directory of the project:

-`cp .env.example .env`
+- `cp .env.example .env`

-#### env File Explanation
+#### Environment Variables

-Most them are default values, you can change them as per your needs.
+Most of the environment variables are already set in the .env.example file.
+You can change them according to your needs.

-- `SECRET_KEY` = Django Secret Key
+- `SECRET_KEY` = Django Secret Key (Set to a random string of characters for development)
-- `DEBUG` = 'True'
+- `DEBUG` = True or False (Set True for development and False for production)
-- `ALLOWED_HOSTS` = Domain name of allowed hosts
+- `ALLOWED_HOSTS` = Allowed Hosts (Set to * for development)

-### 🤖 Running Teacher-Management-Application
+### 🤖 Running Teacher Management Web  Application

 ```sh
 python manage.py runserver
 ```

-### 🤖 Running Console-Based Teacher-Management-Application
+### 🤖 Running Teacher Management Console Application

 If you prefer a console-based application you can skip the env setup and run the following command: